Mosul: Militias in Iraq warn operation against ISIS to launch in days

 Story highlights

-- Airstrikes take out bridge in Mosul ahead of coalition offensive, witnesses say
+- Airstrikes take out a bridge in Mosul ahead of an Iraqi-led offensive, witnesses say

-- ISIS executes members trying to flee Iraqi city before operation begins
+- ISIS executes members trying to flee the Iraqi city before the operation begins

 (CNN)A long-awaited operation to seize the key Iraqi city of Mosul after two years of ISIS control will begin in the coming days, militia groups warned Sunday after Iraqi forces told people not to panic and to seal their doors and windows.